-In Whispers from Eternity, by Paramhansa Yogananda, we are taught to pray to Our Heavenly Father by demanding instead of begging, and thus not limit ourselves to the law of beggary.
-The author explains in the beginning why all our prayers are not answered.
-All the property belonging to a father can be claimed by his son, but not by a beggar.
-That is why the author tells us that in order to demand, we must first realize our forgotten identity with the Father by deep meditation, and that we must learn to remember by right living that God made us in His image.
+In Whispers from Eternity, by Paramhansa Yogananda, we are taught to pray to Our Heavenly Father by demanding, not begging, and thus not to limit ourselves to the way of beggary.
+The author explains at the start why our prayers are not always answered.
+All the property a father owns can be claimed by his son, but not by a beggar.
+That is why the author tells us that, in order to demand, we must first realize our forgotten identity with the Father in deep meditation; we must, by right living, remember that God made us in His image.

-In this sacred book we are shown how to resurrect dead, old‐fashioned prayers, and through their living qualities bring response from the silent Almighty.
-Instead of parroting dead prayers, we learn to saturate them with God‐invoking love.
+In this sacred book we are shown how to resurrect dead, old‐fashioned prayers, and through their living qualities bring response from the Silent Almighty.
+Instead of parroting dead prayers, this book teaches us how to saturate our prayers with God‐invoking love.

-We are taught how to avoid two extremes — egotistical guidance from self, and blind, passive dependence on God.
-It teaches us how to use our own God‐given will and concentration, guided not by ego but by God, in making life successful in every way.
-Consequently, the author writes: “I will reason, I will will, I will act; but guide Thou my reason, will, and activity to the right thing that I should do.”
+We are taught here how to avoid two extremes — egotistical guidance from the little self, and blind, passive dependence on God.
+It teaches us how to use our own God‐given will power and concentration, guided not by our egos but by God, in making life successful in every way.
+Consequently, the author writes: “I will reason, I will will, I will act; but guide Thou my reason, will, and activity to the right thing that I should do in everything.”

-The prayers in this book serve to bring God closer, by describing the feelings which directly arise from actual God‐contact.
-God is expressed here as something definite and tangible.
-The Cosmic Idol is the grand conception of the Infinite and Invisible made finite, tangible and visible.
-Nature, man, mind, and every visible object are all taken as materials to build a colossal Divine Idol, on which we can easily concentrate.
+The prayers in this book help to bring God closer by describing feelings that arise from direct God‐contact.
+God is expressed here as something finite and tangible.
+The Cosmic Idol is a grand concept of the In nite and Invisible made nite, tangible, and visible.
+Nature, man, mind, and all visible objects are taken as materials to build a magnificent Divine Idol on which we can concentrate easily.

-My humble request to the reader, I express in the following lines:
+My humble request to the reader is expressed in the following lines:

-Pass not by, with hurried intellectual reading, the mines of realization hidden beneath the soil of words in this sacred book.
-But, as the author says, daily and repeatedly dig deep into them with the pickaxe of your attentive, reverential, and meditative study; then you will find the priceless gem of Self‐realization.
+Pass not by, with hurried intellectual reading, the mines of realization hidden in the soil nourishing the word‐plants in this sacred book.
+As the author tells us, dig into them deeply, daily and repeatedly, with the pickax of attentive, reverential, and meditative study.
+Then you will find the priceless gem of Self‐realization.